harui2019/gajima/README.md

 ## Why this name ?

 It's meaning "Don't leave" in Korean.
-Select this name because, when I tested its main function, I was listening **TVXQ - Catch Me (Korean ver.)**, and "Gajima" is its lyrics.
+Select this name because when I tested its main function, I was listening **TVXQ - Catch Me (Korean ver.)**, and "Gajima" is its lyrics.
 So there is it.